Visit with us the artistic and natural beauties of Linguaglossa, a wonderful Sicilian town in the amazing landscape of Etna.

 In the southern area of the village it is possible to visit the "le Mandre" ethno-anthropological park, which firstly may look like a poor and bare area - a strong lava flow occurred here dating back to the 12th century - but which holds precious evidence of the history of the Etna people: in fact, the ruins of the houses and dry stone walls recall the past of its citizens related to agriculture and breeding.
 A place to explore where you can also admire the flora, especially the "middicuccu" tree from whose seeds the production of the religious rosary crowns was made.

-How to visit Etna from Linguaglossa: hiking, curiosities and places to discover
+How to visit Etna from Linguaglossa: hiking, tips and places to discover

 Leaving the town of Linguaglossa it is possible to reach and discover places of great tourist interest that will capture your curiosity and leave you speechless.